(PHP 8)

 ?>

-expression arms may contain multiple expressions
+match expression arms may contain multiple expressions

 separated by a comma.
 That is a logical OR, and is a short-hand for multiple